-- Supporting the African and Caribbean music industry, especially music of Black origin.
+- Supporting, contributing to and promoting the music industry, especially music of Black origin

 - Giving a platform to grassroots musicians, DJs and broadcasters.